marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 - Represent these capabilities in a machine-readable format.

 ## Mapping Intents to Device Settings
-- Develop ways to translate high-level energy goals (like “save energy at low utilization”) into actual device configurations.
+- Develop ways to translate high-level energy goals (like "save energy at low utilization") into actual device configurations.
 - Create a standard method to describe this mapping across systems.

 ## Handling Transitions and Ensuring Safety